Marjah

-Operation Moshtarak (or the Battle of Mariah) took place in the area.
+Operation Moshtarak (or the Battle of Marjah) took place in the area.

 Population and economy

 Marjah is geographically situated in one of Afghanistan's major belts of poppy fields, which are a source of funds for the Taliban.
 According to one figure, 10% of global illicit opium production in the year 2000 originated from the Marjah/Nad-i-Ali area.
 During the 1950s and 1960s the United States funded a scheme, run by the Helmand and Arghandab Valley Authority, to irrigate the fields around Marjah (Lashkar Gah/Helmand was nicknamed "Little America"), with many canals remaining to this day.

 In conjunction with this American-led development, which included building and staffing a number of local schools, the Afghan government jump-started a program in 1959 to resettle Pashtun nomads to the area, providing them each with "almost 15 acres of land, two oxen and free seeds", with a focus on growing wheat.